Clonal interference and Muller's ratchet in spatial habitats: Adaptation with many beneficial mutations

+The evolutionary model defined here is equivalent to a surface growth model called polynuclear growth \cite{Frank1974,Goldenfeld1984,Krug1989,Praehofer2000} (PNG), in the limit $s\to\infty$.
+In PNG, the process of surface growth may be divided into two parts, nucleation (mutation), and spreading (selection).
+Nucleation occurs with low probability at any point, at a certain rate, $U_b$, which corresponds to adding a small block of height to the surface (log fitness).
+The nucleated block then grows laterally forming a new layer.
+Depending on the size of the lattice, the surface grows layer by layer (corresponding to the periodic selection regime) or the surface roughens due to multiple simultaneous nucleation events (corresponding to clonal interference) \cite{Frank1974,Goldenfeld1984}.
+In the rough regime the PNG model belongs to the universality class of growth processes described on large length and time scales by the KPZ equation, a nonlinear stochastic partial differential equation \cite{Kardar1986,Krug1989,Praehofer2000}.
+While in PNG the spreading is fast and deterministic, in the evolutionary model it is stochastic, and the new layer may even disappear \cite{Goldenfeld1984}.
+The boundaries may collide with each other, and they either annihilate or stack up creating differences in log fitness greater than $s$.
+From the point of view of surface growth it is natural to hypothesize that the universal features of the PNG model are robust with respect to these differences, but this has to be verified by explicit simulations.
+The test of the universality hypothesis proceeds in two steps.
+First, one estimates the scaling exponents governing the power law dependence of the standard deviation of the surface height (or log fitness) distribution on time and system size.
+Second, the shape of the full distribution of height fluctuations is considered.
 In surface growth, starting from flat initial conditions, the standard deviation of the surface height distribution grows in time as $\sigma(t)\sim t^{\beta}$, where $\beta$ is the growth exponent, then reaches a steady state when the correlation length reaches the size of the system \cite{Barabasi1995,Family1985}.
 In the steady state, $\sigma(t\to\infty)\sim L^{\alpha}$ where $\alpha$ is the saturation exponent.
 Figure \ref{fig:sigma}a confirms this scenario for the evolution model.
 The crossover time is where saturation sets in (the elbow), and it scales as $L^{\alpha/\beta}$.
 One may try to measure the exponents from the simulations, but based on the similarity to the PNG model one expects that the scaling exponents are those of the one-dimensional KPZ-equation, $\alpha=1/2$, $\beta=1/3$ and $\alpha/\beta = 3/2$.
 Figure \ref{fig:sigma}b shows that the data indeed collapses when plotted as $\sigma^{2}/L$ versus $t/L^{3/2}$.
 In the evolutionary context the saturation time scale $\sim L^{3/2}$ is proportional to the fixation time of beneficial mutations \cite{Martens2011b}.
 Note that these values of the exponents characterize the asymptotic, long time and large scale behavior of the model, and the behavior in the pre-asymptotic regime may be somewhat different \cite{Otwinowski2011a}.